sargantana/LEDcon/README.md

 # LEDcon
-BLE RGB LED PWM Controller
+BLE RGB LED PWM Controller based on arduino and hc-05 serial bluetooth board

 ## What is this?